-The Story behind the Clean Beach Pirates
+The Clean Beach Pirates organization started in June 2019.

 The idea of collecting waste came naturally when they set foot on land in Sarakiniko Bay on the island of Ithaca.
 The beach was full of garbage, they started picking it up, then filling garbage bags, finding big bulky garbage, like tires, empty jerry cans, paint cans etc. For them it was not possible to leave the beach like that, so they loaded everything they could into the dinghy and went back to the boat.
 When they came back on board they started talking together, so that’s how the idea of collecting the waste to be germinated came about.
 Every time we visit a bay it paints the same picture, paradisiacal beaches covered with garbage.
 This project was started in May 2019 and there is still a lot to do!